-10 cheapest places to travel on the Australian dollar
+10 cheapest places to travel on the Australian dollar in 2016

 The Australian dollar may have fallen over the last year, but these 10 spots are some of the cheapest places to travel and still give Aussies big bang for their buck.